Hyperbole-Devs/redux/README.md

 - [**Mod Menu**](https://modrinth.com/mod/modmenu) - Adds a mod menu to view the list of mods you have installed.
 - [**Model Gap Fix**](https://modrinth.com/mod/modelfix) - Fixes gaps in Block Models and Item Models
 - [**ModernFix**](https://modrinth.com/mod/modernfix) - All-in-one mod that improves performance, reduces memory usage, and fixes many bugs.
 Compatible with all your favorite performance mods!
+- [**More Chat History**](https://modrinth.com/mod/morechathistory) - Increases the maximum length of chat history.
+- [**More Culling**](https://modrinth.com/mod/moreculling) - A mod that changes how multiple types of culling are handled in order to improve performance
 - [**Mouse Tweaks**](https://modrinth.com/mod/mouse-tweaks) - Enhances inventory management by adding various functions to the mouse buttons.
 - [**No Chat Reports**](https://modrinth.com/mod/no-chat-reports) - Makes chat unreportable (where possible)
+- [**Not Enough Animations**](https://modrinth.com/mod/not-enough-animations) - Bringing first-person animations to the third-person
 - [**Nvidium**](https://modrinth.com/mod/nvidium) - Fast nvidia only rendering engine for sodium
 - [**Packet Fixer**](https://modrinth.com/mod/packet-fixer) - A simple mod to solve various problems with packets.
 - [**RailOptimization**](https://modrinth.com/mod/railoptimization) - A simple mod that makes powered/activator rails turn on/off up to 4x faster.
 Fix vital crash.